Climate and Average Weather Year Round in London United Kingdom

 The average hourly wind speed in London experiences significant seasonal variation over the course of the year.

-The windier part of the year lasts for 5.8 months, from October 12 to April 4, with average wind speeds of more than 11.5 miles per hour.
-The windiest day of the year is January 3, with an average hourly wind speed of 13.3 miles per hour.
+The windier part of the year lasts for 5.8 months, from October 13 to April 5, with average wind speeds of more than 11.5 miles per hour.
+The windiest month of the year in London is January, with an average hourly wind speed of 13.1 miles per hour.

-The calmer time of year lasts for 6.2 months, from April 4 to October 12.
-The calmest day of the year is August 2, with an average hourly wind speed of 9.6 miles per hour.
+The calmer time of year lasts for 6.2 months, from April 5 to October 13.
+The calmest month of the year in London is July, with an average hourly wind speed of 9.8 miles per hour.

 The predominant average hourly wind direction in London varies throughout the year.